Photo by Dries Buytaert.

 Drupal 7 & 8 Support Ends Nov.
 2021.
 What's a Nonprofit to Do?

-June 29, 2020: Drupal 7 end of life was extended to November 2022 due to the COVID-19 pandemic and then again to November 2023.
-For more details on this, please see our updates in our post, Extending Drupal 7's End of Life: What's a nonprofit to do now?
+June 07, 2023: Drupal 7 end of life was extended to January 5, 2025.
+For more details on this, please see our updates in our post, Extending Drupal 7’s End of Life: What’s a nonprofit to do now?
 An Update.

 This week, Dries announced at DrupalEurope, and on his blog, that November 2021 will be the End of Life date for both Drupal 7 and Drupal 8.
 “End of Life” (EOL) means that a version is no longer supported by core maintainers with fixes, security releases, or enhancements.